 Tip: if you put in no other search terms you will get more results but they will be less focused.

-8. Under the search boxes, click inside the check mark boxes for Full Text and Peer Reviewed.
+9. Click inside the boxes for Full Text and Peer Reviewed.

-The Full Text and Peer Reviewed options look like this:
+The Full Text and Peer Reviewed options look like this image:

-Your results are all articles from peer-reviewed journals with the word international in the journal title.
+Your results are all articles from peer-reviewed journals with the word international or global or world in the journal title.

 - How do I find a specific journal in the Library?

 - How do I find an article by searching for the journal title?